shreyac07/Automating-File-sorter/README.md

-# Automating-File-sorter
-Built an automatic file sorter using Python to organize files by type and extension into designated folders.
+Developed an automatic file sorter in Python that monitors directories and categorizes files into folders based on file type (e.g., PDF, images, documents), improving system organization and productivity.